itsy, bitsy, editsy

 Where does my content live?

-In your repo, in the TypeScript files you already have.
+In your repo, in the TypeScript, JSON, and markdown files you already have.
 There's no separate content store, so there's nothing to migrate into or out of.

 How do non-technical editors log in?